-Total Human Resource Level 20.7 = Current Employment Level + Wage and Contract Employees • Factors Impacting HR [Nothing entered] Anticipated HR Changes [Nothing entered] Service Area Objectives We will reduce economic disparity between Virginia's communities Objective Description The decline in traditional economic sectors as well as increased international competition has left many regions of the state behind economically.
+- Factors Impacting HR [Nothing entered] - Anticipated HR Changes [Nothing entered]

+• We will reduce economic disparity between Virginia's communities

+The decline in traditional economic sectors as well as increased international competition has left many regions of the state behind economically.
 Many urban and rural communities face severe economic distress as they have fallen behind the rapid pace of economic change prevailing in much of the state.
 While the statewide unemployment rate is one of the lowest in the nation, certain distressed areas have much higher rates than the state average.
 DHCD has given increased emphasis in its community development programs to providing financial and technical support while working with its partners to assist these localities.

-Link to State Strategy o nothing linked Objective Measures The percentage of Virginia localities that have unemployment rates greater than 150 percent of the state average Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Quarterly Preferred Trend: Down Frequency Comment: The measure was reported annually from FY 2000-2006.
+o The percentage of Virginia localities that have unemployment rates greater than 150 percent of the state average Measure Class: Agency Key Measure Type: Outcome Measure Frequency: Quarterly Preferred Trend: Frequency Comment: The measure was reported annually from FY 2000-2006.
 Quarterly reporting commenced beginning in FY 2007.
-Measure Target Value: 20 Date: 6/30/2010 Measure Target Description: Less than 20 percent of Virginia localities will have unemployment rates greater than 150 percent of the state average for FY2009 & 2010 Data Source and Calculation: Unemployment data from the Virginia Employment Commission Promote greater prosperity for distressed communities and citizens.
-Link to State Strategy nothing linked Objective Measures Number of new jobs created through community development activities.
-Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up Measure Target Value: 1700 Date: 6/30/2010 Measure Target Description: 1,700 New Jobs Created in FY 2009 & 2010 Data Source and Calculation: Reports from local and regional partners and grant recipients Amount of new private investment in distressed communities through community development activities.
+Measure Target Value: 20 Date: 6/30/2011 Measure Target Description: Less than 20 percent of Virginia localities will have unemployment rates greater than 150 percent of the state average for FY 2011 and 2012.
+Long-range Measure Target Value: 20 Date: 6/30/2012 Long-range Measure Target Description: Less than 20 percent of Virginia localities will have unemployment rates greater than 150 percent of the state average for FY 2011 and 2012.

+Data Source and Calculation: Unemployment data from the Virginia Employment Commission ective Measures Dollar Unit Cost of Direct Jobs Created Measure Class: Productivity Measure Frequency: Annual Preferred Trend: Down Measure Baseline Value: 2826 Date: 6/30/2009 Measure Baseline Description: As calculated using the methodology with actual FY 2009 data Measure Target Value: 2658 Date: 6/30/2011 Measure Target Description: Long-range Measure Target Value: 2585 Date: 6/30/2012 Long-range Measure Target Description: Data Source and Calculation: DHCD's cost including the grant amount associated with awarding economic development grants divided by the number of jobs created by the localities and businesses utilizing the grant Number of new jobs created through community development activities.
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up

+• Promote greater prosperity for distressed communities and citizens.

+Obj

+Measure Target Description: 1,700 new Jobs to be created in FY 2011 and 2012

+Data Source and Calculation: Reports from local and regional partners and grant recipients

+$\ \, \circ \, \, \text{Amount of new private investment in distressed communities through community development activities}. \\$